-Oscar is larger than other freshwater fish.
+Oscar fish is large freshwater fish.
 They usually grow around 12 inches long.
-They need a big tank to swim in.
+They need a big tank set up to swim in.
 Otherwise, the fish can be stressed.
 You should provide them with a comfortable environment.
-There are few things to remember before choosing a tank for Oscar fish
+There are a few things to remember before choosing a fish tank for oscar fish care

-- For two fish you at least need 130-gallon aquarium—this space enough for two Oscar fish to swim easily.
+- For two fish you at least need a 130-gallon aquarium—this space is enough for two Oscar fish to swim easily.

 - Waste production is another problem for Oscar.
 They produce more waste than other fish.
-So keeping them in the smaller or crowded tank again made them stress and causes diseases.
+So keeping them in the smaller or crowded fish tank again made them stressed and causes diseases.

-- The tank should be big and bigger mean lot of weight or pressure into the tank stand.
+- The tank should be big and bigger means a lot of weight or pressure on the tank stand.
 Keep that mind in when building your tank stand.